prakruthi3/Digit-Recognition/README.md

 4. Run the mnist.py file firt.
 This trains the model
 5. After that, use this command in your VSCode terminal:  python -m http.server
 6. Go to your localhost on your system and the application launches
+7. The model has an accuracy of 98%